About Us

 Our Vision

-The NCSE’s vision is for a world class inclusive education system for Ireland, where children and adults with special educational needs are supported to achieve better outcomes in their education to enable them to reach their potential.
+Our vision is for a world-class inclusive education system for Ireland; an Ireland where children and adults with special educational needs are supported to achieve better outcomes in their education to enable them to reach their potential

 Our Mission

-We will drive the realisation of an inclusive education with integrated research, policy and practice.
-Our skilled and committed staff will work with students, schools and communities to provide access to quality learning and opportunities.
+We strive to achieve inclusive education with integrated research, policy and practice.
+Our skilled and committed staff will work with students, schools and communities to provide access to quality learning and opportunities

 About Us